 The MN Nursing Education track prepares students for roles as nurse educators.
-Students take the core Advanced Population Health course work and additional course work in education.
+Students take the core MN course work and additional course work in education.

 Graduates work as faculty in ADN or BSN higher education programs, or as nurse educators in a number of settings including acute care, public health, outpatient clinics, home health care, and more.